ChatMol/ChatMol/README.md

 load https://raw.githubusercontent.com/JinyuanSun/ChatMol/main/chatmol.py
 ```

-If you want a permentally installation, click `Plugin`, go to the `Plugin Manager`, navigate to the `Install New Plugin`, choose the local file or fetch from the url: `https://raw.githubusercontent.com/JinyuanSun/ChatMol/main/chatmol.py`
+For permanent installation, click on `Plugin`, navigate to the `Plugin Manager`, go to `Install New Plugin`, and either choose the local file or fetch from the URL: `https://raw.githubusercontent.com/JinyuanSun/ChatMol/main/chatmol.py`

+## ChatMol API Key Setup

+Set your OpenAI API key by entering the following command in the PyMOL command line: set_api_key your_api_key_here (replace your_api_key_here with your actual API key).
+The API key will be stored in the same directory as the plugin script for future use.

 ## Usage

-We present two options for utilizing ChatMol: ChatMol and ChatMol-Lite.
-ChatMol directly calls OpenAI's GPT3.5 model and requires you to set up your own API key.
-On the other hand, ChatMol-Lite is a system we developed using additional PyMol-related resources.
-It offers faster performance and eliminates the need for an API key setup.
+ChatMol offers two interaction modes in the PyMOL command line: ChatMol and ChatMol-Lite.
+ChatMol directly utilizes OpenAI's GPT-3.5 model and requires an API key setup, whereas ChatMol-Lite is built on text-davinci-003 and supplemented with additional PyMol-related resources.
+Currently under rapid development, ChatMol-Lite offers faster performance and negates the need for an API key setup for end users.

-### ChatMol
+### ChatMol as a Task Execution Agent

-Set your OpenAI API key by entering the following command in the PyMOL command line: `set_api_key your_api_key_here` (replace `your_api_key_here` with your actual API key).
-The API key will be saved in the same directory as the plugin script for future use.

-#### ChatMol can do what you ask for:
-Automate PyMOL commands effortlessly with the ChatGPT Plugin.
-In the PyMOL command line, simply type `chat` as the trigger word for the plugin, followed by your PyMOL tasks or questions about using specific PyMOL commands.
-Clear instructions will be shown, and the commands will be executed automatically by default.
-For instance, use `chat Show me example to color a protein by its secondary structures` to view a protein molecule in the PyMOL 3D window with colors representing its secondary structures.
+The ChatGPT Plugin automates PyMOL tasks with ease.
+In the PyMOL command line, just enter `chat` as the trigger word for the ChatMol plugin, followed by your PyMOL task description or questions about specific PyMOL commands.
+After entering your requests, a set of instructions will appear, and the commands for completing your tasks will be automatically executed by default.
+For example, use `chat Show me how to color a protein by its secondary structures` to view a protein molecule in the PyMOL 3D window, with colors representing its secondary structures.

 ![img](./assets/img_ss.png)

-#### ChatMol can answer your questions:
+### ChatMol as a Q&A Chatbot

-Ask ChatMol about how to perform PyMOL tasks without execution the PyMOL commands.
+ChatMol also serves as a Q&A chatbot, answering your queries about executing PyMOL tasks without actually performing the PyMOL.
 You can disable the automatic execution by adding a question mark `?` at the end of ChatMol prompt, e.g., `chat How do I align two proteins?`.
 You will receive a helpful response such as:

 ````
 ChatGPT: To align two proteins in PyMOL, you can use the `align` command.
 Here's an example: